preignition/program-user-guide/faq/data-privacy-and-security/how-can-i-ensure-that-my-surveys-gdpr-compliant.md

 ## Introduction

-This page provides some practical instructutions to help our Users run surveys that are fully GDPR compliant.
+This page provides some practical instructions to help our Users run surveys that are fully GDPR compliant.

 ## Make sure that your survey provider is GDPR compliant